Inselnova Wiki Play

 The correspondence channel carries the private side of that record: roster changes, activity notices, reactions, and the Operations feed for raids, defences, campaigns, liberations, and shared spy intel involving the alliance.
 Operations also appears as its own tab in the Alliance panel, so the same intelligence is reachable without opening chat.

 Operations also lets any member mark an island as a target by its coordinates, with an optional note.
 Marked targets are listed for the whole alliance and announced in the correspondence channel, so the banner can set its fleets on the same shore.
-The member who marked a target, or an officer, can remove it.
+Any member can remove a target, handy for clearing a stale mark once the island has been liberated or its marker has gone quiet.

 Leave with the ships accounted for